preetisawant/runtimes/liberty/updates.md

 {: #latest_updates}

 ## A list of the latest updates in the Liberty buildpack.

+### February 1, 2019: Updated Liberty buildpack v3.28-20190127-1723

+* The default Liberty runtime GA version is the 18.0.0.4 release.
+* The alternate Liberty runtime GA version 19.0.0.1 was added.
+* The monthly Liberty beta release has been removed.
+* The IBM JRE version was updated to 8 SR5 FP7.
+* The MQ client was updated to the 9.1.0.0 release.
+* The auto-scaling agent was updated.

 ### December 14, 2018: Updated Liberty buildpack v3.27-20181130-1702